ecobee/building-controls-simulator/README.md

 # reattach shell to a pre-built container
 . scripts/run.sh -s

-# select the version of EnergyPlus to use
+# (optional) select the version of EnergyPlus to use, this can be done at any time
-# EnergyPlus Version Manager (epvm) just changes env variables and symbolic links to hot-swap version
+# EnergyPlus Version Manager (epvm) script changes env variables and symbolic links to hot-swap version
+# by default .bashrc sets version to 9-2-0
 . scripts/epvm.sh 9-2-0

 # start a pipenv shell with the installed python development environment